jyblue1001/ttsky-analog-PLL/docs/info.md

 1. Connect OUT_FREQ to a multimeter, as the initial control voltage is 0V, it should be naturally outputting a 2.18GHz signal.
 2. Connect REF_FREQ to a 20MHz signal.
 Either square wave of sinusoid are both are both ok as long as Vpp is 1.8V with respect to ground.
 3. Inspect OUT_FREQ, within the settling time of 3us, the PLL output will converge to a 2.4GHZ signal.

+NOTE: I doubt it will work exactly as intended.
+The output frequency may not reach 2.4 GHz.
+If that’s the case, you might need to increase the input frequency.

 ## External hardware

 1. Signal Generator (For the input)